koenieee/Grocy-Picnic/README.md

 ## Getting Started

 1. Make sure you have pip3 and python3 installed
 2. And make sure you have a grocy instance up & running.
+(I made this for grocy 2.7.1, not sure about newer versions and their support...)
 3. Run this command: `pip3 install -r requirements.txt`
 4. Change `config.py` to your needs (fill in user and grocy settings).
 Change max number of import product (limit if you want to)